-The Redding group works on the assembly, function, and degradation of integral membrane proteins involved in energy transduction.
+The Redding group works on the function of photochemical reaction centers, the key components in the energy conversion process of photosynthesis.
 As a model system, we are using Photosystem 1 (PS1), a multi-subunit membrane protein complex that uses the energy of absorbed photons to promote transmembrane electron transfer.
 The core of PS1 is a heterodimer of two homologous, integral membrane polypeptides, which form a framework holding the cofactors involved in electron transport.

 1) Structure/function studies: One of the most interesting questions in biochemistry is "How does the protein environment affect the properties of bound molecules?"
 The phylloquinone cofactor embedded in PS1 is an excellent example.
 It is much more reducing when bound in PS1 than when isolated in organic solvent.
 Thus, the protein is able to "tune" the properties of the quinone so that it functions as a good intermediate in electron transfer.
 We are using site-directed mutagenesis to change amino acid residues that interact with the phylloquinone, and thus change its properties.
 Characterization of the mutants involves use of advanced techniques, such as electron paramagnetic resonance and kinetic spectroscopy.